greenelab/deep-review/sections/04_study.md

 of data such as nanopore sequencing.
 These two tasks are critical for studying rare variation, allele-specific transcription and translation, and splice site mutations.
-In the clinical realm, sequencing of rare tumor clones and other genetic diseases will require accurate calling of SNP and indels.
+In the clinical realm, sequencing of rare tumor clones and other genetic diseases will require accurate calling of SNPs and indels.

 Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@tag:Poplin2016_deepvariant], yet this leaves a large number of potentially clinically-important remaining false positives and false negatives.
 These methods have so far relied on experts to build probabilistic models that reliably separate signal from noise.
-However, this process is time consuming and, more importantly, fundamentally limited by how well we understand and can model the factors that contribute to noise.
+However, this process is time consuming and fundamentally limited by how well we understand and can model the factors that contribute to noise.
-Recently, two groups have applied deep learning to construct data-driven and, therefore, unbiased noise models.
+Recently, two groups have applied deep learning to construct data-driven unbiased noise models.
 One of these models, DeepVariant, leverages Inception, a neural network trained for image classification by Google Brain, by encoding reads around a candidate SNP as a 221x100 bitmap image, where each column is a nucleotide and each row is a read from the sample library